Stochastic Control Approach to Reputation Games: Optimal Strategies and Equilibrium Behavior

 \subsection{Controlled Markov Chain Construction}

 The proof of Lemma \ref{walrandType0} reveals the construction of a controlled Markov chain.
 Building on this proof, we will explicitly construct the dynamic programming problem as a controlled Markov chain optimization problem (that is, a {\it Markov Decision Process}).
 Under Assumption \ref{EssUnique}, given any sequence of strategies of Bayesian rational Player 2s, the solution to this optimization problem characterizes the equilibrium behavior of the strategic long-lived player in an associated Markov Perfect Equilibrium.

-The state space, the action set, the transition kernel, and the per-stage reward function of the controlled Markov chain metioned above are given as follows:
+The state space, the action set, the transition kernel, and the per-stage reward function of the controlled Markov chain mentioned above are given as follows:

 \begin{itemize}

 \item {\bf The state space} is $\Delta(\Omega)$; $\mu_t \in \Delta(\Omega)$ is often called the {\it belief}-state.
 We endow this space with the weak convergence topology, and we note that since $\Omega$ is finite, the set of probability measures on $\Omega$ is a compact space.